bup/bup/note/main.md

   they've been worth the cost.
 Our hope is to handle any issues that still arise in some simpler way.

+* The server "mode" can now be set by a new `bup.server.deduplicate-writes` configuration option.
+See `bup-config(5)` for additional information.

 * A local repository should no longer be required to run `bup index -f` or a remote `save`.

+* `bup gc` should now avoid reading data that it doesn't actually need.
+Previously it would retrieve (and discard) a lot of unneeded blobs during a collection.

-* When verbose (via `-v...`), `bup gc` and `bup validate-ref-links` no longer print paths while scanning the repository.
+* When verbose (via `-v...`), `bup gc` and `bup validate-ref-links` no longer print paths while scanning the repository because earlier git (and then our use of git) didn't allow otherwise.

 Bugs
 ----